STIPlab/hackathon/team_Aalborg/Python/README.md

 # Python files

-Here you will find all exercises carried out in Python, mostly related to creating word and document embeddings, clustering and describing them, and creating document similarity networks.
+Here you will find all exercises carried out in Python, mostly related to the work with the TIP policy documents, namely:

+1. creating word and document embeddings, clustering and describing them.
+2. Creating document similarity networks.

 For ease of use, find also a colab version below: